 Accuracy is above most other devices.
 Still, spotting correlations between your lifestyle and biometrics takes data and practice to master.The Oura Ring is my preferred device to track sleep and recovery (and movement as a bonus).
 Click To Tweet

 I think of the Oura as a window into your body.
-Sometimes haze obscures the inside picture, but watch it long enough and you’ll decode your inner workings.
+Sometimes haze (inaccurate data) obscures the inside picture, but watch it long enough and you’ll decode your inner workings.